 Definition of Multicast

-In multicast, an information transmission method where one station transmits the information packet to the interested stations only.
+Multicast, is an information transmission method where one station transmits the information packet to the interested stations only.
 It is a one-to-many communication method.
 It is a mixture between unicast and broadcast, where unicasting sends the packet to only one station, and broadcasting sends the packet to all the stations, their multicasting sends the packet to only some selected stations in the network.
 Examples of multicasting are forwarding emails, multimedia delivery, etc.

 In the figure of multicast, you can clearly see that the sender station has created a single packet only which now will be delivered to the group of interested stations only.
 A single packet is forwarded to the group of receiving stations.